"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 The Retreat That Cracked Tim Ferriss's Inner Courtroom

-Around 2015, during an ayahuasca ceremony, Ferriss had crystal-clear memories surface of something he'd completely forgotten.
+Around 2015, during an ayahuasca ceremony, Ferriss had crystal-clear memories surface of something he says he'd entirely forgotten.
 Childhood sexual abuse.
 Ages two to four.
 The twelve-year-old son of his babysitter.
 He remembered the house layout, the upstairs bedroom, the driveway.
-He dismissed the memories.
+(The status of memories that surface in altered states is contested in trauma research; Ferriss has been careful, in subsequent interviews, to describe what he experienced rather than to argue for its forensic certainty.
+Family-member corroboration and the consistency of his later therapeutic work supported his account.)
+He initially dismissed the memories.
 Felt he should be grateful for his privileges rather than dwelling on something so old.

 He should be grateful.
 His inner critic, even in the face of recovered trauma, insisting that the correct response is gratitude, not pain.